Volcanic ash delays aid to Tonga as scale of damage emerges

 Two people drowned in Peru, which also reported an oil spill after waves moved a ship that was transferring oil at a refinery.

-New Zealand’s Acting High Commissioner for Tonga, Peter Lund, said there were unconfirmed reports of up to three fatalities on Tonga so far.

-One death has been confirmed by family: British woman Angela Glover, 50, who was swept away by a wave.
+Family said British woman Angela Glover, 50, died after being swept away by a wave in Tonga.

 Nick Eleini said his sister’s body had been found and that her husband survived.
 “I understand that this terrible accident came about as they tried to rescue their dogs,” Eleini told Sky News.
 He said it had been his sister’s life dream” to live in the South Pacific and “she loved her life there.”